josephwright/josephwright.github.io/_posts/2011-11-06-writing-a-curriculum-vitae-in-latex-part-2.md

 ## Lead-off: the address block

-A very common way to start a CV is with basic contact details: what I'm going to call an ‘address block’.
+A very common way to start a CV is with basic contact details: what I'm going to call an 'address block'.
 I do this very simply

 ```latex
 \begin{document}